Contact Me

 • Consider the skill, quality of work and reputation of a contractor before soliciting a bid.

-• Once you see and hear what you like about a particular contractor, it's time to solicit a bid from between 1 to 3 contractors you have pre-qualified.
+• Solicit a bid from between 1 to 3 contractors you have pre-qualified.

 • Ask for bids from contractors based on one set of plans and specifications so everyone is bidding on the same job.

-• Select your contractor based on everything you have learned in your research about the contractor, not solely on the price.
+• Select your contractor based on everything you've learned in your research, not solely on price.

 The Construction Contract